Special care for your special kid

 Getting to know your child and keeping a close watch on symptoms is the best way to treat CF. That’s why we follow guidelines from the Cystic Fibrosis Foundation (CFF) that recommend four clinic visits a year, including one comprehensive annual visit and three routine visits.

 The annual visit gives our whole team a chance to check in and see how your child’s treatment is working.
 These visits usually take a few hours.
-But don’t worry, we’ll make the visit as painless as possible.
-And we’ll even give your child a passport (if they are old enough) to get stamped with stickers at each stop along the way — and a special prize at the end.
+Don’t worry, we’ll make the visit as painless as possible.
+We even give your child a passport (if they are old enough) to get stamped with stickers at each stop along the way — and a special prize at the end.

 During the annual visit, you’ll meet with several members of the team, who will help you manage every aspect of your child’s CF: